TurkSufFixer/TurkSufFixer-Python/README.md

 We will explain only *digerleri (others) dictionary* which is the only one developer should make changes, other dictionaries shouldn't be changed generally (if there is an error in a dictionary please report).

 *digerleri dictionary* is created for especially foreign words and some abbreviations.
-If a word is not pronounced as written, we need to put that word and its Turkish pronounciation into the *digerleri dictionary*.
+If a word is not pronounced as written, we need to put that word and its Turkish pronunciation into the *digerleri dictionary*.
 For example, we use the word "server" in Turkish but we don't write it as "sörvır".
 Therefore, to preserve vowel harmony we need to tell to the library how to treat the word.
 In this case, we should put this line into the dictionary:

 > server -> sörvır